Wallis Simpson: Third marriage: Duchess of Windsor

-According to Diana Mosley, who knew both Queen Elizabeth and the Duchess of Windsor but was only friendly with the latter, Elizabeth's antipathy toward Wallis may have resulted from jealousy.
+According to Diana Mosley, who knew both Queen Elizabeth and Wallis but was only friendly with the latter, Elizabeth's antipathy toward Wallis may have resulted from jealousy.
 Lady Mosley wrote to her sister, the Duchess of Devonshire, after the death of the Duke of Windsor, "probably the theory of their [the Windsors'] contemporaries that Cake [a Mitford nickname for the Queen Mother] was rather in love with him [the Duke] (as a girl) & took second best, may account for much."